 To this day we quote Shakespeare without giving him credit.

-COMPLETE the notes from Shakespeare's World literature book, page 926 and literary terms on page 930.
+COMPLETE the notes from Shakespeare's World, page 926 and literary terms on page 930.

 We will start class on the hour!
 Be prepared to take LOTS OF NOTES!!!

 There will be a QUIZ on Friday over terms and notes.

 - original pattern or model from which all things of the same kind are copied or on which they are based

 - rhymed pair of lines (rhythmic pattern)